NeuroLux-Inc/Neurolux-Software-Releases/README.md

 All latest software can be found under Releases at https://github.com/NeuroLux-Inc/Neurolux-Software-Releases/releases/latest

 NeuroLux recommends users employ the latest release of the acquisition software!
+Subscribe for notifications of new releases by selecting Watch -> Custom -> Releases on the software releases homepage

 Use the NeuroLux_Bluetooth_Installer_x_x_x.msi file for the NeuroLux software installation.
 This is the only file you will need to get started with your wirelesly controlled Neurolux devices.
 Install on a computer with a dedicated graphics card for optimal performance.
 A shortcut to the application folder will be found on your desktop.